-Equity securities in Level 3 are non-marketable equity securities and are valued by the comparable multiple valuation method using financial indicators, etc. as inputs or other appropriate valuation methods.
+Equity securities in Level 3 are non-marketable equity securities and are valued by the comparable multiple valuation method using financial indicators as inputs or other appropriate valuation methods.
+Contingent consideration are valued by the Monte Carlo simulation using unobservable inputs.

-The table below shows the change in assets presented in Level 3 that are continuously assessed at fair value as of March 31, 2019:
+The tables below show the change in assets presented in Level 3 that are continuously assessed at fair value as of March 31, 2020 and 2019: